 The fourth generation of a musical family, Tatjana was born in London in 1997 and began playing the violin when she was three.
 She was admitted to London’s Royal Academy of Music (Junior Department) and, at age seven, she recorded Massenet’s “Meditation” for an installation art exhibition by Turner Prize-winner, Gillian Wearing.
-Aged 10, Tatjana enjoyed her first solo opportunity with orchestra at the Yong Siew Toh Conservatory, Singapore where she played Mendelssohn’s Violin Concerto.
+Tatjana lived in Singapore for three years and during this time, aged 10, she enjoyed her first solo opportunity with orchestra at the Yong Siew Toh Conservatory where she played Mendelssohn’s Violin Concerto.

-Her extensive concerto repertoire (many performed with orchestras) is complemented with frequent travel to International Music Festivals, including IMS Prussia Cove in Cornwall, UK and the 2015 Verbier Festival Academy, Switzerland.
-She has enjoyed chamber music and classes with numerous Masters – most recently with Alexander Janiczek, Philippe Graffin, Ana Chumachenco, Pamela Frank and Midori.
+Her extensive concerto repertoire is complemented with frequent travel to International Music Festivals, including The Verbier Festival Academy (Switzerland), IMS Prussia Cove (UK), Four Seasons Chamber Music Festival (USA) and Ravinia Steans Music Institute (USA).
+She has enjoyed chamber music and classes with numerous Masters – most recently with Menahem Pressler, Kim Kashkashian, Ana Chumachenco, Pamela Frank and Midori Goto.

 Thanks to the generous support of a London benefactor and by kind arrangement with Florian Leonhard Fine Violins, Tatjana plays a G.B.
-Guadagnini violin (the “ex-Kavakos”) made in Turin, c.1785.
+Guadagnini violin (“ex-Kavakos”) made in Turin, c.1785.